0xilis/TweakDevGuide/guide.md

 Lemme explain:

+So, we have a class, OurOwnClass.
+Classes aren't objects.
+We are creating a new object, thisIsAnObject, that's type is OurOwnClass.
+In other words, we're creating an instance of our OurOwnClass class, and thisIsAnObject is a pointer to that.

 So, an instance variable, or ivar for short, are variables for our object thisIsAnObject, but are private to it - aka every object we make from OurOwnClass will have its own ourIvar.

 You'll see @property(nonatomic, readwrite) int ourProperty - this will autogen for us a setter (setOurProperty:), getter (ourProperty), and ivar (\_ourProperty) for ourProperty.